In-ice Radio Signatures of Cosmic Ray Particle Cascades: Radiation energy

-In the right-hand panel of Fig.~\ref{fig:GroundPartScaling} we now show the square root of the in-ice radiation energy as a function of the total ground particle energy.
-Each data point corresponds to a given simulation at $10^{\rm 17.5}\, \rm eV$, but with different zenith angle each, resulting in different values of $E_{\rm ground}^{\rm part}$.
-The in-ice radiation energy exhibits a clear linear dependence on the energy carried by the shower particles reaching the ice surface.
+In the right-hand panel of Fig.~\ref{fig:GroundPartScaling} we show the square root of the in-ice radiation energy as a function of the total ground particle energy.
+Each data point corresponds to a given simulation at $10^{\rm 17.5}\, \rm eV$, but with different zenith angle each, resulting in different values of $E_{\rm ground}^{\rm part}$, since the $X_{\rm max}$ distance to the ground increases with the shower zenith angle.
+The in-ice radiation energy exhibits a clear linear dependence on the energy carried by the shower particles reaching the ice surface within a meter.
 A linear fit following

-yields a slope of $b=0.945 \pm 0.06$ and a coefficient of determination $R^2 = 0.99$, which confirms the expected scaling of the in-ice radiation energy with the ground particle energy.
+confirms the expected scaling of the in-ice radiation energy with the ground particle energy.

 The dependencies of the in-air and in-ice radiation energy evidenced in Fig.~\ref{fig:EnergyScaling} and Fig.~\ref{fig:GroundPartScaling} are crucial.
 They allow FAERIE showers simulated at a limited set of energies to be rescaled to other energies, thereby providing large datasets while drastically reducing the computation time.
 Furthermore, these results should also be valuable for energy reconstruction of the primary particle.